-The bill amends Chapter 17-12.1 of the General Laws, which pertains to presidential preference primaries, by introducing ranked choice voting.
-This allows voters to rank their preferred candidates and specifies that if a political party does not provide clear instructions for delegate allocation, the primary will default to a statewide winner-take-all system.
-The bill outlines the procedures for candidates to notify the Secretary of State of their candidacy, the requirements for petition signatures, and the process for candidate withdrawal, including the need for a signed letter of withdrawal and an affidavit to be filed with the Secretary of State.
+The bill amends Chapter 17-12.1 of the General Laws, introducing ranked choice voting for presidential preference primaries.
+It establishes that voters will have the opportunity to rank candidates and specifies that if a political party does not provide clear instructions for tabulation, the primary will default to a statewide winner-take-all approach.
+The legislation outlines the process for candidates to notify the Secretary of State of their candidacy, the requirements for petition signatures, and the procedures for candidate withdrawal, including the need for candidates to file a signed letter of withdrawal and an affidavit with the Secretary of State.

 Statutes affected: 152: 17-19-37.4